miLibris/flask-rest-jsonapi/docs/logical_data_abstraction.rst

 * we can see that Person has an attribute named "password" and we don't want to expose it through the api so it is not set in PersonSchema
 * PersonSchema has an attribute named "display_name" that is the result of concatenation of name and email
+* In the computers Relationship() defined on PersonSchema we have set the id_field to "computer_id" as that is the primary key on the Computer(db.model).
+Without seeting id_field the relationship looks for a field called "id".

 Second, take a look of Computer compared to ComputerSchema: